kiddo127/OSKT/README.md

 ## 📊 Experimental Results
-We evaluate our method under two distinct settings: Knowledge Transfer in a Single Scenario​ (where weight chain refinement and offspring model training share the same dataset) and Knowledge Transfer across Scenarios​ (where these two stages utilize different datasets).
-Our comparative analysis encompasses four initialization strategies for offspring models: random initialization (Scratch), parameter selection from the teacher model (WTSel), knowledge distillation (KD++), and model pruning (DepGraph).
-The performance of offspring models after downstream training is reported in the format of mAP(%)/Rank-1(%).
+We evaluate our method under two distinct settings: Knowledge Transfer in a Single Scenario​ (where weight chain refinement and student model training share the same dataset) and Knowledge Transfer across Scenarios​ (where these two stages utilize different datasets).
+Our comparative analysis encompasses four initialization strategies for student models: random initialization (Scratch), parameter selection from the teacher model (WTSel), knowledge distillation (KD++), and model pruning (DepGraph).
+The performance of student models after downstream training is reported in the format of mAP(%)/Rank-1(%).

+**Note**:​ Our method demonstrates substantial performance advantages​ over competing compression approaches when generating student models that precisely match the width of the weight chain (e.g., Res-50-S1, Res-50-S3, Res-50-S5, ViT-S-S1, ViT-B-S1).
+The performance gap narrows when producing wider student models through efficient expansion.
+For applications where scalability is not required, our approach serves as an exceptional stand-alone compression technique.

 ### Knowledge Transfer in a Single Scenario
 | Method | Res-50-S1 | Res-50-S3 | Res-50-S5 |